awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-gs-thingdev-sample.md

 1. Configure the target\.

    On the **Configure target page**, enter the name of your Amazon S3 bucket and the AWS IoT Greengrass group to which your AWS IoT Greengrass core device belongs\.
+Amazon S3 buckets are globally unique, so your bucket name will be different from the one in the following screen shot\.
 Choose **Next**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/thingsgraph/latest/ug/images/TGRekDeploymentDetails2.png)

 1. Select things for your deployment\.